srl-labs/containerlab/docs/manual/clabernetes/install.md

 --8<-- "docs/manual/clabernetes/quickstart.md:helm-alias"

+With Helm installed, proceed to install the Clabernetes manager.

 /// tab | install latest version
 To install the latest Clabernetes release with Helm to an existing k8s cluster[^1] run the following command:
 <!-- --8<-- [start:chart-install] -->